vsillan/game-server-programming-course/presentations/intro.md

 ---

-### I'm an client coder/artist/designer/etc. Why should I care about server programming?
+### I'm a client programmer/artist/designer/insert-role-here.
+Why should I care about server programming?

 To understand the